Fly Fishing Film Tour

 • Everyone must have a seat and a ticket.
 Sitting on laps or standing in the back is not permitted.

-• Children under 4 will not be permitted.
+• Children under 5 will not be permitted.

 • Clem's Canteen & Creamery in the theatre lobby will be open for business offering build your own ice cream bars, soft serve, popcorn, candy, soda, lemonade, and tea.
+AND now select beer, wine, champagne, and White Claw to those 21 years and older.

 ***IF TICKETS REMAIN, TICKETS WILL BE $2.50 MORE PER TICKET TO PURCHASE AT THE DOOR***